microsoft/industry/retail/solutions/ir/README.md

     > **Note:** Network access is one layer of security.
 Authentication and Azure RBAC provides another layer of security to protect against malicious actors.

-    We also recomomend enabling [Network Routing preference for Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/network-routing-preference?toc=/azure/storage/blobs/toc.json).
+    We also recommend enabling [Network Routing preference for Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/network-routing-preference?toc=/azure/storage/blobs/toc.json).
 This feature ensures that traffic from the internet is routed to the public endpoint of your storage account over the Microsoft global network.
 Azure Storage provides additional options for configuring how traffic is routed to your storage account.

     At a bare minimum, we recommend using separate ADLS accounts for each environment with separate containers per app.
 To further reduce the blast radius and risks associated with exfiltration of data, we recommend a dedicated Storage Account for use with IR which only houses datasets required for Intelligent Recommendations.

     You may also want to consider multiple ADLS accounts for a single IR account for the following reasons:

 - Scale - there are scale limits associated with each storage account.
 Perhaps you might want to scale beyond limits supported by a single instance.
 - Regulatory - region of deployment is determined by a Storage Account and a customer may have regulatory or data residency requirements.
 - Domain alignment - if your organisation is structured around domains, then you may choose to have domain-aligned storage accounts.
 This also provides a boundary between different teams.
 - Security - having separate Storage Accounts can help you spread the risk across multiple accounts.

    ***IR Account***

   An IR account is an instance of service and provides control plane for deploying and configuring Modeling and Service endpoints.
 An IR account itself doesn't doesn't handle data per se.
 Instances of Modeling and Service endpoints belonging to an IR account handle the actual data.
 From threat surface area perspective, IR account can be modified via one of the following Azure Portal, CLI or SDK by a malicious actor.
 Hence, Azure RBAC must be configured to control access to IR account.

 - Each environment must have separate IR accounts.
 This is allow for separation between environments and give flexibility around implementing different RBAC across environments.
 - You may also consider separate IR accounts from `Endpoint Authentication` perspective. `Endpoint Authentication` is the authentication mechanism which allows external applications and users to connect to Service Endpoints attached to an IR account.
 By design, once an `application ID` is granted access to IR Account, it inherits read access to all of the Service and Modelling Endpoints associated with that IR.
 - You may also consider deploying multiple IR acconts if your application has different CORS requirements.
 Similar to `Endpoint Authentication`, CORS configuration is tied to an instance of IR account and thus, all endpoints belonging to an IR account inherit CORS configuration.

   ***Modeling Endpoint***

   As discussed earlier, data plane access to Modeling Endpoint is configured at IR Account level through `Endpoint Authentication` parameter.

 - Access to the control plane for a Modeling Endpoint is configured by Azure RBAC.
 - Access to the data plane for a Modeling Endpoint is configured via Endpoint Authentication configured at IR account level.
 - We recommend organisations to review the input datasets which IR relies upon for building recommendations and then assign an appropriate security risk rating to an IR deployment.
 - An external application interacts with Modeling Endpoint via a set of [REST APIs](https://docs.microsoft.com/en-us/rest/api/industry/intelligent-recommendations/).
 As such, security risks associated with REST APIs must be considered for Modeling Endpoints.
 Here are the top risks and a brief commentary on how these are addressed:

   - Support for HTTPS: These are enabled by default and cannot be disabled.
 All API calls take place over HTTPS.

   - Rate limiting and throttling: A `Modeling Endpoint` exposes API which allows customers to resubmit jobs.
 The API can only be called once every 24 hours.

   - Unprotected identity and keys: An external app an interact with a Modeling Endpoint using AAD backed app identity.
 As a best practice, we recommend storing the secret in Azure Key Vault which an application can access at runtime.

   - Unencrypted payload: The interaction and data exchange between ADLS and Modeling Endpoint takes place over Microsoft's network backbone using HTTPS protocol.

 - Weak API keys: As highlighed earlier, AAD backed app ID and secret to call the Modeling Endpoint APIs.

 - Injection: APIs validate inputs from the applications to reduce risk associated with injection vectors.

   ***Service Endpoints***